By: Anthony Rizzo, Living Sport Milan 2017 Participant & Ticket Operations Assistant, University of North Carolina at Charlotte

 Taking a chance on a new company, traveling across the world with complete strangers, and committing a large amount of money to the program, all for the purpose of trying to stand out?
 That sounds different to me.

 This, however, was not the answer I gave my father, or at least not the response I gave first.
 I knew the desire to go on a vacation would not convince him to allow it.
-I knew I needed something better, and luckily I had another reason; my career.
+I knew I needed something better, and luckily I had another reason that meant even more to me; my career.

 The sports industry has always been described to me as being “tight-knit” and “hard to get in to”.
 The common takeaway from networking sessions and presentations is that getting a job in sports is “all about who you know not what you know”.
-As I have progressed through my undergraduate career and have started to apply to more competitive internship programs and entry-level jobs, I have seen this rumor become a reality.
-To compete for these positions, I have learned that you need to be different from the other applicants.
-You need to have a specific experience or a well-known company listed that catches the eye of the hiring manager and gets your resume pulled from the pile.
+As I progressed through my undergraduate career and started to apply to more competitive internship programs and entry-level jobs, I saw these rumors become a reality.
+To compete for these positions, I learned that you need to be different from the other applicants.
+You need to have a specific experience or a well-known company listed that catches the eye of the hiring manager and gets your resume pulled from the massive pile.

-When I got the email notification about the position, I knew the Living Sport experience in Milan would be my something different.
+When I received the email notification about the position, I knew the Living Sport experience in Milan, Italy would be my something different.

 I saw this program as a set of opportunities.
 First, it was the opportunity to travel to a new country.
 Second, it was the opportunity to work and experience a new sport.
 I had no prior experience around the sport of cycling, and had no prior knowledge of the Red Hook Criterium.
 Therefore, anything that we did during the event would be new for me and something that I could take back to the U.S. Third, this trip was an opportunity to make memories and connections with a group of complete strangers, all of which were in the same shoes as myself.
 When I traveled to Paris the year prior, it was with a group of fellow Queens students that I had gotten to know throughout the semester.
 Unfortunately, we all had different interests and majors, so there was no focus on sports or casual conversation about it.
 I knew the Living Sport program would be different because, even though we were strangers, we all had one thing in common; a love of sports.
 Therefore, I wanted to come away from this experience with a new outlook on my career, and new people I could bounce job and internship ideas off of.

 I went into this trip expecting these three things, but I left with so much more.
-I left with new lifelong friends and memories, a new perspective of the world and International sports, a newfound love for the game of soccer, and most importantly, the something different for my resume.
-In the future, even if my experience in Milan doesn’t separate me from the rest of applicants, it still gives me an amazing story to bring up in any interview that I go through.
+I left with new lifelong friends and memories, a new perspective of the world and international sports, a newfound love for the game of soccer, and most importantly, the something different for my resume.
+While I hope my experience in Milan continues to separate me from the rest of applicants, regardless, it gives me an amazing story to bring up in any interview I go through.
 It is not every day that you find an applicant willing to travel halfway around the world to gain experience, but I was.

-On October 9th, 2017, myself and 15 other college students, both current and past, chose to take the road less traveled when we boarded the plane to Milan, Italy.
-Only time can tell where the road will take us.
+On October 9, 2017, myself and 15 other college students and recent graduates, chose to take the road less traveled when we boarded the plane to Milan, Italy.
+Only time can tell where that road will continue to take us.